selfdriven-octo/octology/docs/pages/what-is-ontology.md

 ---
 layout: default
-title: About - Octology
+title: What is Ontology - Octology
-permalink: /about/
+permalink: /what-is-ontology/
 ---

-## About Ontology
+## What is Ontology

 Ontology is the study of “what exists” and the relationships between different kinds of existence.
 It can mean slightly different things depending on context: